oriel-github/Machine-Learning-Classifications/README.md

 - Testing dataset of 2309 rows with only inputs

 ## Approach
-Firstly, we turned a regression problem into a classification one, since the original target was Median Viewing Time.
-Done by defining the label True if Median Viewing Time was >30% of total duration, else False.
-Often reduced dimensionality is more useful; knowing the exact view-time may be more confusing than just knowing if engaged or not.
+Firstly, we turned a regression problem into a classification one, since the original target was Median Viewing Time.\n Done by defining the label True if Median Viewing Time was >30% of total duration, else False.\n Often reduced dimensionality is more useful; knowing the exact view-time may be more confusing than just knowing if engaged or not.\n
-Classification also allows us to compare more ML models, e.g. Naïve Bayes, Random Forest, etc. (Logit replaces Linear Regression.)
+Classification also allows us to compare more ML models, e.g. Naïve Bayes, Random Forest, etc. (Logit replaces Linear Regression.)\n
 Total list of classifiers is:

 ### Supervised ML models